ChronovaEngineering/Arduino_Clock_Timer/README.md

 # arduino-clock-timer

 These files are used with the Arduino Clock Timer being developed by Hazel Mitchell and Mike Godfrey.

+The nano_clock_timer_2022.ino and mega_clock_timer_2022.ino are files to be uploaded to an Arduino Nano and Mega respectively.
+Note that the MAC address and writeAPIKey variables will need to be set by the user in the mega_clock_timer_2022.ino file.

 # Pinout
 Mega: